LilithRainbows/HabboAirPlus/README.txt

 -Added warning about scam sites to messenger
 -Fixed login screen background images
 -Auto maximize client window at startup
--Now safety book (at page 6) is displayed at startup -Added safetybook and habboway commands
+-Added safetybook and habboway commands
 -Fixed camera movement bug (unconfirmed)
 -Now the default language of the login screen depends on the system language